-If I had had the opportunity to invite you to dinner at our home about a year and a half ago, we probably would’ve enjoyed a classic peanut-butter-and-jelly while perched atop five-gallon drums of paint or sheetrock mud.
+If I had had the opportunity to invite you to dinner at our home about a year and a half ago, we probably would’ve enjoyed a classic peanut-butter-and-jelly while perched atop five-gallon drums of paint or sheetrock mud in our unfinished living room.

-Gleaming brass chandelier, wallpaper remnants clinging to the walls, unsanitary carpet underfoot, and glorious popcorn ceilings.
+Why would we have avoided the dining room in the beginning?
+Because it looked like this.
+Gleaming brass chandelier, wallpaper remnants clinging to the walls, unsanitary carpet underfoot, and glorious popcorn ceilings:

-Shortly after: my dad helped us install and paint the picture molding around the bottom of the room and the upgraded crown molding at the top.
+The next step was to install the picture molding around the bottom of the room and upgrade the crown molding at the ceiling.
+(Here’s how to install crown molding like the pros.)
 Then everyone put the pressure on me to choose a paint color.

 We already know I suffer from a debilitating inability to make any decisions when it comes to paint, so I don’t know why my husband or family expected the dining room to look any different than it does in the picture above: a virtual patchwork quilt of paint samples, as I’ve made it my personal goal to keep the local paint stores in business.